pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 New Garren answers.
 "I will wander the Astral Sea.
 If you call to me when you are here, I can come to you.
 If you tell me your needs when you are on a world, I will do my best to grant you what power I have."

 Taz says, "Thank you.
-That's more than I hoped and more than I ever could have asked for."
+That's more than I hoped for, and more than I ever could have asked for."

 Gnog says, "Goodbye, New Garren.
 I hope we meet again."